presidio-oss/specifai-mcp-server/CONTRIBUTING.md

-# Contributing to Specif-ai MCP Server
+# Contributing to Specifai MCP Server

-Thank you for your interest in contributing to the Specif-ai MCP Server!
+Thank you for your interest in contributing to the Specifai MCP Server!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct